Quansight-Labs/uarray/docs/index.rst

 .. note::
     This page describes the overall philosophy behind :obj:`uarray`.
 For usage instructions, see the :obj:`uarray` API documentation page.
-If you are interested in an augmentation for NEP-22, please see the :obj:`unumpy` page.
+If you are interested in augmentation for NEP-22, please see the :obj:`unumpy` page.

 `uarray` is a backend system for Python that allows you to separately define an API,